zoezheng126/Spatio-Temporal-LLM/README.md

 - **Camera poses** for the egocentric action video
   (32 uniformly sampled frames per clip)

-Instructions to place the data: Coming Soon!
+Instructions to place the data: To be provided.
 </details>

 ---